Plains hide painting: Calendars

 Traditional Plains calendars are called winter counts because among most Plains tribes they feature a single pictogram that defined the entire year.
 Prior to using the Gregorian calendar, Lakota people counted years from first snow to first snow.
 Kiowas were unique in choosing two images per year– one for the winter and one representing the summer Sun Dance.

-Before the late 19th century when buffalo became scarce, winter counts were painted in buffalo hides.
-The annual pictograms could be arranged in a linear, spiral, or serpentine pattern.
+Before the late 19th century, when buffalo were still plentiful, winter counts were painted on buffalo hides.
+When buffalo became scarce, artists began using paper provided by settlers.

 Visionary painting

 Visions and dreams could inspire designs.
 Buckskin covers for circular rawhide hide shields, in particular, are inspired by men's visions and can include paintings of humans, animals, or spirit beings, reflecting the owner's personal powers and providing protection.
 Designs could be obtained from the warriors who received the visions or from medicine men.
 Cheyenne men who received visions were allowed to make four shields with the design.
 Among the Kiowa and Kiowa-Apache about 50 possible shield designs existed.

 Tipis could be painted with visionary designs.
 The design and related power belonged to the tipi-owner, which could be transferred by inheritance, marriage, or, among some tribes such as the Blackfeet, sale.

 Followers of the Ghost dance religion painted visionary designs on their clothing.
 Arapaho and Lakota ghost dance shirts were painted with crows, magpies, turtles, and cedar trees.